ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_cEdge40.md

 11. Once the VM is deployed, right click **cEdge40-podX** and click Edit settings.

     ![](/images/Deploying_cEdge40/12_editsett.PNG)
-12. Change the memory to 8 GB and choose to **Add a new device** (top right corner).
+12. Change the memory to **8 GB** (needed since we will be deploying an IPS module on this cEdge, which requires a minimum of 8 GB RAM) and choose to **Add a new device** (top right corner).
 Select Network Adapter to add one (since our deployed VM has only 3 Network Adapters but we will need 6 for our lab).
 Do this twice more for a grand total of 6 Network Adapters

     ![](/images/Deploying_cEdge40/13_mem8gb.PNG)